Daunorubicin is a chemotherapy drug. It is a treatment for:

 How daunorubicin works

 Daunorubicin works by destroying quickly dividing cells, such as cancer cells.
 This helps to stop the cancer growing.

 How you have daunorubicin

-You have the drug injected into a fast running drip connected to your cannula or central line over about 10 minutes.
+Your nurse injects the drug into a fast running drip over about 20 minutes.

 When you have daunorubicin